Queensland Food Farmers’ Commissioner Bill 2024

 The journey of this bill through Parliament, including debate and recorded votes.

-Strongly supported the bill as delivering on the Premier's vision to hold large retailers accountable and give farmers a voice, praising local farmers who contributed to the inquiry.
+Strongly supported the bill as a member of the Supermarket Pricing Select Committee, praising the Premier's vision and thanking local farmers who contributed to the inquiry.

 “In an act of political cynicism, this is only urgent legislation because there is an election in 66 days.
 After a decade of being in power, the government has suddenly discovered that farmers are doing it tough.”— 2024-08-21View Hansard

-Supported the bill as a member of the Supermarket Pricing Select Committee, highlighting growers' fear of retribution from major supermarkets and the power imbalance that the commissioner will help address.
+Supported the bill as a member of the Supermarket Pricing Select Committee, highlighting the power imbalance between growers and supermarkets and the fear of retribution faced by producers.